crossflag/CenterNET_4347/README.md

 -This contains the basic instructions for installation of centernet deepsort.
 After this has been installed change the filepaths on the centernet_deepsort2PROJ.py file to meet the requirements to produce a bounded boxed video.
 A demo video is included with the direct submission.

+-the necessary MODEL.pth file and video test file unboxed will be included in the final deliverable.

 ## Requirements / Installation
 ```bash
 git clone https://github.com/kimyoon-young/centerNet-deep-sort.git